Settlement · Glyphosate · NHL Cancer HOT

-Monsanto (owned by Bayer AG) has proposed a $7.25 billion class action settlement to resolve claims that its Roundup weed killer products cause non-Hodgkin lymphoma (NHL).
-The Roundup settlement was filed on February 17, 2026 in St. Louis Circuit Court and would pay individual awards ranging from $10,000 to $165,000 or more to people who used Roundup and developed NHL.
+Monsanto (owned by Bayer AG) has agreed to a $7.25 billion class action settlement to resolve claims that its Roundup weed killer products cause non-Hodgkin lymphoma (NHL).
+The Roundup settlement was filed on February 17, 2026 in St. Louis Circuit Court, received preliminary approval on March 4, 2026, and would pay individual awards ranging from $10,000 to $165,000 or more to people who used Roundup and developed NHL.

-The court has not yet granted preliminary approval.
-A hearing date has not been set.
-Once approved, the claims process will begin.
+The court has granted preliminary approval; final approval is pending, with a hearing set for July 9, 2026.
+The claims process opens after final approval.
 This page covers everything you need to know about the Roundup settlement: who qualifies, how much you could receive, how to file, and key deadlines.

 Read the Full Roundup Settlement Agreement (PDF)